 - A limp is obvious, but stiffness is harder to spot because the signs can be subtle.

-- Book an appointment with your vet if you notice your cat limping, becoming stiff or 'slowing-down' with old age.
+- Contact your vet if you notice your cat limping, becoming stiff or 'slowing-down' with old age.

 Causes of limping and stiffness

 A limp, stiffness or generally 'slowing-down' indicates your cat is in pain/discomfort.
 Limping is often very easy to spot but stiffness and slowing down can be a bit more challenging.
 Limping and stiffness in cats can be caused by:

 - Arthritis (more common in older cats, a very manageable condition that shouldn't be ignored)

 - Insect stings

 - A cruciate ligament injury in the knee

 - Something stuck in the foot or leg e.g. a piece of glass or a grass seed